 Skip to navigation Skip to content

-ABSTUDY customer in state care 010-02040060
+ABSTUDY customer in State Care 010-02040060

-This document outlines the assessment of a customer's status when in state care.
+This document outlines the assessment of a customer's status when in State Care.

-State care
+State Care

-A student or Australian Apprentice may be considered to be in state care if:
+A student or Australian Apprentice may be considered to be in State Care if:

-• they are not living with a parent and they are in the guardianship, care or custody of a court, a government minister or department of an Australian state or territory government, or
+• they are in the guardianship, care or custody of a court, a Minister or a Department of either the Australian, State or Territory Government, or

-• the student or Australian Apprentice stopped being in one of the above situations only because of their age
+• the student or Australian Apprentice stopped being in one of the above situations because of their age

-A student or Australian Apprentice under a court, ministerial or departmental order or direction is considered to be in state care regardless of their legal guardianship status.
+A student or Australian Apprentice under a court, Ministerial or Departmental order or direction is considered to be in State Care regardless of their legal guardianship status.

-Note: in general, Australian states and territories provide the upkeep of children in their care until the child is 16 years old.
-Australian state and territory governments retain a welfare responsibility for young people in state care.
+Note: in general, Australian States and Territories provide the upkeep of children in their care until the child is 16 years old.
+Australian State and Territory governments retain a welfare responsibility for young people in State Care.

-A student or Australian Apprentice may be considered to not be in state care if they have left the carer's home to live in a government funded or subsidised refuge or residential care facility and the state/territory welfare department has not accepted ongoing responsibility for them.
+A student or Australian Apprentice may be considered to not be in State Care if they have left the carer's home to live in a government funded or subsidised refuge or residential care facility and the state/territory welfare department has not accepted ongoing responsibility for them.

-ABSTUDY Awards for customers in state care
+ABSTUDY Awards for customers in State Care

-Students or Australian Apprentices who are in state care may be eligible for payments under the following ABSTUDY Awards:
+Students or Australian Apprentices who are in State Care may be eligible for payments under the following ABSTUDY Awards:

 Note: Australian Apprentices may only qualify for an ABSTUDY payment under the Tertiary Award.